 Table 46 indicates that elderly headed households in Davis are notably less likely to experience moderate and severe cost burdens compared to the broader community.
 While 69.1 percent of all Davis households earning the median income or less were cost burdened (see Table 33 above) Table 46 indicates that 52.3 percent of elderly households were cost burdened.
 Elderly renter households with incomes up to 100 percent of AMI experience high housing cost burdens at a significantly lower rate than compared to the broader pool of households in the same income range.
-Table 33 indicates that 72.1 percent of renter households as shown in Table 46.
+Table 33 indicates that 72.1 percent of renter households earning the median income or less were cost burdened, compared to 54.3 percent of elderly households as shown in Table 46.
 These trends are likely skewed by the high proportion of lower-income student renters with a high housing costs burden, rather than a particularly low rate of high housing cost burden among elderly renter households.
 Overall, the data shown in Table 46 indicate that, among elderly households in Davis with incomes up to 100 percent of AMI, more than one in two has a moderate or severe housing cost burden, whether the household rents or owns their home.